SenuraLakshan/EpicEats/README.md

 **Inter Connection Service:** connect with menu management service to maintain menus

 #### Restaurant Search Service
+- **Tech Stack:** Spring Boot,
+- **Functionality:**Enables searching and filtering of restaurants within the application.

 #### Restaurant Management Service
+- **Tech Stack:** Spring Boot,
+- **Functionality:**Manages the information and operations related to restaurants.

 #### Discovery Server
+- **Tech Stack:** Netflix Eureka for service discovery,
+- **Functionality:**Provides service discovery capabilities in a microservices architecture.

 #### API Gateway
+- **Tech Stack:** Spring Cloud Gateway,
+- **Functionality:**Acts as an entry point for all client requests, routing them to the appropriate microservices.

 ### Interservice Communications
 Interservice communications are done using Rest Templates.
 Example: